 Panama is a place that offers wonderful, amazing opportunities for people who wish to migrate.
 It fulfills many needs and wants that people usually have.
-My tour guests often tell me that they’ve found what they’ve always been looking for in Panama.
+The people who come on a Panama Relocation Tour often tell me that they’ve found what they’ve always been looking for in Panama.
 Let me tell you the top reasons why many people choose to migrate.
 Ironically, these are the exact same reasons why Panama has become the retirement destination of choice or the second home of many people from all walks of life.

 - Economic concern – It isn’t surprising anymore to talk with someone and discover that his reason for moving would be an economic concern.
 Not all of us are born in a country that is economically stable.
 Many people are trapped in a place where they constantly worry about losing their jobs and being unable to provide food for their families.
-Many people migrate to escape poverty, to take advantage of a career opportunity, to seek better and improved healthcare, and most importantly, to have a financially secure future.
-A country that is economically stable can provide all of these.
+Many people migrate to escape poverty and violence, to take advantage of a career opportunity, to seek better and improved healthcare, and most importantly, to have a financially secure future.
+A country that is economically stable, like Panama, can provide all of these.

 According to Wikipedia, Panama has the second largest economy in Central America; hence, many people move to Panama because it is economically stable.
 Panama has fresh food 365 days a year without the need for importation.
-Food includes fish that is harvested from 2 oceans.
-A large part of the country’s income comes from the Panama Canal.
-With the newly expanded Canal to open in June, it is expected to double its capacity; thus, further increase its contribution to the country’s GDP.
+Food includes fish caught from 2 oceans.
+About 25% of the country’s income comes from the Panama Canal.
+Panama has many other sources of income including the second largest free trade zone in the world, exports, a large copper mine, the largest ship registry and more.
 It is perfectly safe to say that Panama has a very strong economy.

 Because of its economic stability, Panama takes pride in its high quality yet affordable healthcare, low cost of living, the best retiree discounts available in the world and many more perks.
 The crime rate is low in Panama.
 Moving to Panama means that you’re able to maintain a quality life or achieve an even better lifestyle because it offers modern conveniences at inexpensive prices.
 Many of us who have made the move to Panama, love the fact that it is easy to meet one’s needs and still have money left over for some of life’s luxuries.
 A nice meal out for two would cost less than $20.
 You can buy fresh produce for $5 a bag.
-Have a haircut, visit a doctor, watch a movie, go to the spa- trust me, these things won’t cost much when you’re in Panama.
+Have a haircut, visit a doctor, watch a movie, go to the spa- trust me, these things are all super affordable when you live in Panama.
 The country uses the US dollar currency and has a history of low inflation.